oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     4: Table/Pivot/Chart view.
 For the remainder of the lab, we will use chart view.
 It is much easier to visualize the information through charts.

+    5: Related Insights: Close this section by clicking on the middle of the bar.
+See screenshot.
+    We won't be needing this for this lab.

     ![screenshot of the analysis home page](images/image69_av_analyze_home.png)